Are you aware of the IHT Reduced Rate of 36%?

 Here’s a question from our R03 calculation workbook showing how it works in practice:

-Mr Grant died on 23rd March 2013, leaving £10,000 to his favourite charity, £180,000 to his wife and £350,000 to be split equally between his son and daughter.
+Mr Grant died on 23rd March 2022, leaving £10,000 to his favourite charity, £180,000 to his wife and £350,000 of cash to be split equally between his son and daughter.
 He had made no gifts during his lifetime.
 What is the IHT liability on Mr Grant’s estate?

 Total estate 540,000